-Action 2.7: Establish a buffer zone on the southern park boundary
+Action 2.6: Establish a buffer zone on the southern park boundary and link the park with Ngong Road Forest

 Residential houses, industries and slums have been developed outside the fence on the northern and north eastern side of the Park, thereby leading to loss of its aesthetic appeal.
 To avert similar development along the unfenced southern Park boundary, Park management will endeavour to closely work with other stakeholders to create a buffer zone where land use is supportive of Park goals.
 The area has been zoned by Kajiado County government as low density residential area and eco-tourism zone.
 Therefore, KWS will work with the land owners and the Kajiado County Government to ensure that the zoning regulations that prescribe a minimum permitted subdivision of 4ha is adhered to.